System Context

 - generate recommendations and summaries,

-- assist operational decisions,
+- support operational decisions,

 - remain an augmentation layer rather than an execution authority.